-Before talking about the procedures for establishing companies in Turkey, it is necessary to mention their types and explain them in a simple way, as detailed by the Ministry of Commerce in 5 sections:
+Before talking about the procedures for establishing companies in Turkey, it is essential to mention their types and explain each of them, as detailed by the Ministry of Commerce in 5 sections:

-The personal company is one of the easiest and most preferred types of companies to establish, and the reason is due to the easy procedures when opening and even closing it, and the name and surname of the founder is usually written in the title “company name”.
+A personal company is one of the easiest and most preferred types of companies to establish.
+The reason is because of the accessible procedures when opening and even closing it, and the name and surname of the founder are usually written in the title “company name.”

-A commercial company like any other company, but it is limited to certain commercial projects and the number of shareholders in it is at least seven, and its board of directors consists of 3 people who are Turkish citizens as a minimum.
+A commercial company is like any other company but is limited to specific commercial projects.
+The number of shareholders in it is at least seven, and its board of directors consists of 3 Turkish citizens as a minimum.

-Usually, the share of each partner is at least one thousand shares and at most 5,000 shares, provided that the value of each share is not less than 100 Turkish liras.
+Usually, each partner’s share is at least one thousand and at most 5,000, provided that the value of each share is not less than 100 Turkish liras.

-This type of company means that the shares are divided into shares, and each share must have a minimum value of 50 thousand Turkish liras, and the number of shareholders should not be less than 5 legal persons.
+This type of company means that the shares are divided into shares, each share must have a minimum value of 50 thousand Turkish liras, and the number of shareholders should be at least five legal persons.

-This type of company is classified within the huge sectors that we will not discuss now, and licensing it is not easy in Turkey.
-Examples of these companies are banks, insurance companies, holding companies, asset management companies.
+This type of company is classified within the huge sectors we will not discuss now and is not accessible in Turkey.
+Examples of these companies are banks, insurance companies, holding companies, and asset management companies.

-This type is best suited for most SME investors who aspire to establish business in Turkey.
-The limited company is well suited to many investors in terms of ease of terms on one side, and the incentives offered by the Turkish government on the other.
+This type is best suited for most SME investors who aspire to establish a business in Turkey.
+In addition, the limited company is well suited to many investors in terms of ease of time on one side and the incentives offered by the Turkish government on the other.

 What are the documents required for establishing companies in Turkey?

-The papers required for incorporation are easy to obtain within in one day usually!
-The lack of complexity in papers and documents is one of the facilities provided by the Turkish government to attract foreign capital… What are these papers?
+The papers required for incorporation are usually easy to obtain within one day!
+The lack of complexity in papers and documents is one of the facilities provided by the Turkish government to attract foreign capital.
+What are these papers?